xinghua24/LinuxCommand/Commands/chgrp.md

-chgrp - change group ownership
+chgrp - change group ownership. the group must exist in /etc/group

 **options**<br>
 - -R, --recursiveoperate on files and directories recursively